simran-sawhney/ruby-google-cloud-storage/README.md

 	5. check the 'Furnish a new private key' checkbox and select JSON
 	6. click on create and save the downloaded json file in root folder of app and replace the name in google_cloud_storage.rb file accordingly

-# step 4
+# Step 4
 -- see the possible methods from http://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-storage/v1.6.0/google/cloud/storage

 ### Example to upload image at gcs using above configurations.
+-- Basic example to upload an image.
+-- Some available methods to retrieve details of the image uploaded.

 	 -- bucket = GoogleCloudStorage.bucket "my-todo-app"
-	 # GoogleCloudStorage is the variable defined in google_cloud_storage initializer file.
+	 //GoogleCloudStorage is the variable defined in google_cloud_storage initializer file.
-	 # "my-todo-app" is the name of the bucket already created at GCS. if bucket doesn't exist, create it using "bucket = storage.bucket "my-todo-app"
+	 //"my-todo-app" is the name of the bucket already created at GCS. if bucket doesn't exist, create it using "bucket = storage.bucket "my-todo-app"

 	 -- file = bucket.create_file 'C:\Users\Simran\Desktop\memw0pud152o.png', 'testimage.png'